LeiZHANG1995/PHBS_TQFML/Project/README.md

 How to fix this problem?
 Our group choose a recursive way of estimation and prediction.
 We do our LSTM algorithm on moving data windows.
 The window length can be 40 days or 50 days.
 We first select the window from 1st-40th period and do LSTM estimation, and then we move the data window to 2nd-41th period, and repeat this procedure.

-This reiursive window way can be implement ob both the **training set** and **test set**.
+This recursive window way can be implement ob both the **training set** and **test set**.
 It can improve the performance of training accuracy, but it can cause overfitting problems if we selece a short window length.